Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 If you’re based in a country where Shopify Shipping is available, you’ll find the feature included on all plans, and the discounts provided can be quite significant on the higher-level Shopify plans (in the US, you can avail of up to 88.5% postage discounts on higher-tier plans).

 The other real-time shipping option is to use third-party calculated shipping rates.
-However, this can work out quite expensive, because these are only available if you:
+I’m not so keen on this option, because it can end up being very expensive.
+Third-party calculated shipping is only available if you:

-• pay monthly for an ‘Advanced Shopify’ or ‘Shopify Plus’ plan
+- pay on a monthly basis for an ‘Advanced Shopify’ or ‘Shopify Plus’ plan

-This contrasts negatively with some competitors, notably BigCommerce, which makes this feature available on all its plans, even its $39 entry-level one.
+This contrasts negatively with the approach taken by some competitors, especially BigCommerce, which makes this feature available on all its plans, even its $39 entry-level one.

 Now, let’s look at another type of shipping…